phcantis/NYC_Flooding_Impact_Hotspots/README.md

 ## 📄 Data References

 The following datasets are used as raw-input to the analysis.
-Note that some of the links provided lead to updated versions of the datasets.
+Note that some of the links provided lead to updated versions of the datasets, which may differ from the datasets included in the data/1_raw/ folder.

 | Dataset  | File Name (data/1_raw/) | Source |
 | ------------- | ------------- | ------------- |